JohannisK/CloudContractsWorkshop/README.md

 ### About Cloud Contracts
 Cloud Contracts is an implementation for Spring of Consumer Driven Testing.
 The mechanism provides a way for the consumer of an API to define tests.
 The idea behind the mechanism is that the consumer of an API creates a test suite for the subset of endpoints, and the subset of data the api is actually using.
 These tests should also be available at the api producer side and be part of the build process.
 When a producer changes the API the build should fail when consumer test fail, preventing failure in clients.
 Based on the consumer contract the consumer can generate stubs to be used in it's own unit tests.
 Spring has added the Spring Cloud Contracs libraries to implement Consumer Driven Testing, hinting at it's usefulness for Microservice architectures.
 Consumer Driven Testing can however, be implemented for any API.

+## Task 0:
+Start all the applications using the main function in the different Application files in the 3 modules.
+Everything should start normally.
+You can start several instances of the numbers-service module.<br>
+Navigating to http://127.0.0.1:8761 will open the eureka dashboard, listing one (or more) numbers-service instances.<br>
+Navigating to http://127.0.0.1:8080 will open the frontend application where you can request prime numbers.<br>
+Stop all the instances.

 ## Task 1: Adding support for cloud contracts to the producers code

 ### Introduction